 Action menu

-The action menu along the upper-left corner of the page editor offers the following actions:
+The action menu in the upper-left corner of the page editor offers the following actions:

 - Add block: Adds a new block that will conform to your chosen template selection.